sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif.md

 LSIF code intelligence will be out-of-sync when you're viewing a file that has changed since the LSIF data was uploaded.

+## Data retention policy

+The bulk of LSIF data is stored on-disk, and as code intelligence data for a commit ages it becomes less useful.
+Sourcegraph will automatically remove the least recently uploaded data if the amount of disk space falls above a threshold (10 gigabytes by default).
+This value can be changed via the `DBS_DIR_MAXIMUM_SIZE_BYTES` environment variable.

 ## Warning about uploading too much data

 Global find-references is a resource-intensive operation that's sensitive to the number of packages for which you have uploaded LSIF data into your Sourcegraph instance.
 Improvements to this are planned for Sourcegraph 3.10 (see the [RFC](https://docs.google.com/document/d/1VZB0Y4tWKeOUN1JvdDgo4LHwQn875MPOI9xztzqoSRc/edit#)).